 A large exhibition, with Australian and international exhibitors, will be an integral feature of IAC2017.

-Rates and sponsorship packages, when finalised, will be available on the IAC2017 website.
+Rates and sponsorship packages are available on the IAC2017 website.

 Adelaide: A Jewel of a City